How Fast Can A Boat Go Depending On Horsepower? (Solved!)

 Depending on what kind of boat you have and how heavy it is, the speed of a boat you can expect at various horsepower varies dramatically.

 A boat that weighs 1000 pounds can go twice as fast on the same hp as a boat that weighs 5000 lb.
-Here’s what boaters need to know about exactly how fast a given boat may go depending on its hp, type, and weight.
+Boaters need to know exactly how fast a given boat may go depending on its hp, type, and weight.

 What’s a boat’s horsepower to its mph?